jesfus/playwrightBDD/README.md

 - **Improved Communication**: By using a common language and involving all stakeholders, BDD improves communication and reduces misunderstandings.
 - **Alignment with Business Goals**: BDD ensures that the development process is aligned with business objectives, leading to more relevant and valuable software.
-- **Enhanced Test Coverage**: By focusing on behavior, BDD often results in more comprehensive test coverage, identifying edge cases that might be missed with traditional testing approaches.
+- **Enhanced Test Coverage**: By focusing on behaviour, BDD often results in more comprehensive test coverage, identifying edge cases that might be missed with traditional testing approaches.
   Tools for BDD

 ## Requirements